Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Eryn’s words of warning didn’t finish before I had already launched my attack.
 My knife instantly recovered the glow of mana I had before, and it was ready to give the King another greeting.
 Oswald had a look of sheer annoyance as he sliced at me with his powerful-looking sword.

 The mana around him was rather weak, especially since I had grown accustomed to fighting warriors who deliberately trained their mana to protect their bodies without the need for bulky armor.
 Furthermore, there was no need for my blade to clash with his, which would undoubtedly end up in my total loss.

-Instead, my extended blade of mana appeared to clash with his, but it ended up passing right through it.
-Continuing to ignore the armor housing his body, its effect only came at the moment of contact with his body.
+Instead, my extended blade of mana appeared to meet his, only to pass right through it.
+Continuing to ignore the armor housing his body, its effect only came at the moment of contact with the person within.
 Once again, a tremendous surge coursed through Oswald’s nerves as I overloaded his mana gates for the second time.
 The pain from it caused him to drop his sword and faceplant into the ground.

 Those around us that witnessed this scene were shocked at the outcome, now knowing that it had not been a fluke.
 Their King, equipped with the best equipment known to the kingdom, had been soundly defeated in close combat by the Demon Cleaver, downed by a single blow no less.